What to Expect in the First Weeks of Breastfeeding (And How to Make It Easier)

 2. There May Be Discomfort—And That’s Okay

-Sore nipples are extremely common at the beginning, especially if your baby’s latch isn’t perfect (yet).
+Let’s be honest: those first few nursing sessions might hurt.
+Sore nipples are common at the beginning, especially if your baby’s latch isn’t perfect yet.
 Try using a lanolin cream or hydrogel pad between feedings.
-And if the pain continues or gets worse, talk to a lactation consultant—you don’t have to suffer through it.
+If the pain continues or worsens, consult a lactation consultant—you don’t have to endure it alone.

 “Breastfeeding can be uncomfortable at first, especially if you have sore nipples.
 Try using lanolin cream or nursing pads to help.” — Emily, mom of one